kendravant/RepData_PeerAssessment1/PA1_template.md

 Turns out that there are 2304 missing values in the steps column.

-The next piece of codes replaces missing steps values with the average for that interval across days and places it in a data frame called dfExtension
+The next piece of codes replaces missing steps values with the average for that interval across all days and places it in a data frame called dfImputed